-In my opinion, the best weight loss program for most people is a ketogenic diet.
-That’s because a ketogenic diet addresses, and in most cases, fixes the underlying cause of weight gain: a hormonal imbalance.
+The best weight loss program for most people is one which they can maintain long term, and which addresses the root cause of the weight gain.
+This is where a ketogenic diet is most helpful.
+The diet addresses, and in most cases, fixes the underlying cause of weight gain: a hormonal imbalance.

 Notice that I did NOT say that people gain weight because they don't exercise and they eat too much.
-I believe a lack of energy to exercise and overeating are symptoms of an underlying hormonal imbalance in the way the body uses insulin.
+Instead, the lack of energy to exercise and overeating are symptoms of an underlying hormonal imbalance in the way the body uses insulin.